Different Types of Facelifts

 The Deep Plane Facelift

 The development of the deep plane facelift or SMAS (Sub-Muscular Aponeurotic System) facelift has proven wrong the statement “beauty is only skin deep” for those of us over 40.
-The deep plane facelift, developed in the 1980s, addresses the fact we do not get more skin as we age, but the muscles of our faces sag and lose their tone; fatty deposits commonly develop in our jowl area and under our eyes.
+The deep plane facelift surgery in Sydney, developed in the 1980s, addresses the fact we do not get more skin as we age, but the muscles of our faces sag and lose their tone; fatty deposits commonly develop in our jowl area and under our eyes.
 This sagging and drooping (known as ptosis) causes the finite and existing amount of skin to stretch and lose elasticity.

 It is with this stretching (due to the underlying tissues) that the problem may appear to be the skin.
 But it is not.
 Without first tightening the underlying muscles and removing the excess fat pads, the skin if tightened will still be placed under pressure – and not only will the patient have the “tight look”, they will also be more likely to develop wide, visible and unattractive scars (as well as require further facelifts sooner than had they dealt with the underlying problems initially).